 Ombergs Turisthotell

-13. Ombergs Turisthotell
+13. Ombergs Touristhotel

 Ombergs Turisthotell is a classic hotel from 1914 and is the same age as Gyllenhammar's pension in Borghamn.